andykee/lentil/docs/user/advanced/extend.rst

 .. note::

-    Polychromatic or broadband diffraction propagations access the OPD, amplitude, and mask attributes for each propagatioon wavelength.
+    Broadband diffraction propagations access the OPD, amplitude, and mask attributes for each propagatioon wavelength.
 Because these attributes remain fixed during a propagation, it is inefficient to repeatedly recompute them.
 To mitigate this, it can be very useful to provide a mechanism for freezing these dynamic attributes.
 There are many ways to do this.
-One approach is provided
+One approach is provided below:
-    below:

     .. code-block:: python3